Police seek help in finding shooter in I-15 slaying near Strip

 Darin Algee was accompanied by his 32-year-old wife and 4-year-old son when he was fatally shot on I-15 between Spring Mountain and Flamingo roads, police said.

-Police are asking for the public’s help in identifying whoever shot and killed a man on Interstate 15 near the Las Vegas Strip on Thursday night.
+Police are asking for the public’s help in identifying whoever shot and killed a man on Interstate 15 near the Las Vegas Strip last Thursday night.

 Officers with the Metropolitan Police Department responded to the shooting on the southbound Interstate 15 and found Darin Algee suffering from multiple gunshot wounds outside of his grey Q5 Audi SUV, Lt.
 Jason Johannson said in a video released by Metro Wednesday afternoon.